Ingest your first CTI report¶

 """

-Step 3: Ingest the Report with remember_report()¶
+Step 3: Ingest the report with remember_report()¶

 Feed the report into ZettelForge.
-The remember_report() method chunks the text, runs two-phase extraction on each chunk, and stores the results with CTI domain metadata.
+The remember_report() method chunks the text, runs two-phase LLM extraction on each chunk, and stores the results with CTI domain metadata.

 results = mm.remember_report(